alphagov/govuk_template/README.md

 To generate the folder of Mustache templates run `bundle exec rake build:mustache`.
 This will produce a folder in the `pkg` directory.

+### Liquid version

+To generate the folder of Liquid templates run `bundle exec rake build:liquid`.
+This will produce a tarball in the `pkg` directory.

 ### Tarball version

 To generate the tarball, run the `bundle exec rake build:tar`.
 This will produce a tarball in the `pkg` directory.